apache/directory-fortress-core/README-QUICKSTART-WINDOWS.txt

 --------------------------------------------------------------
-JoshuaTree Fortress Builder Quickstart for Windows
+JoshuaTree Fortress Builder Quickstart README for Windows
 created: August 25, 2012
 --------------------------------------------------------------

-These instructions are intended for new users who want to get the Fortress/OpenLDAP system up and running on Windows machine.
+These instructions are intended for new users who want to quickly learn how to use Fortress and OpenLDAP IAM software.
+Follow these steps carefully, and OpenLDAP will be installed, configured, loaded, and ready to use by Section III.

 For more detailed instructions on how to tailor this for User preferences, view the README.txt in the same package or check out the documentation on joshuatreesoftware.us and iamfortress.org websites.

 ___________________________________________________________________________________
 ###################################################################################
 # Prerequisites